kkirchhoff01/PyMessenger/README.md

-# Messenger
+# PyMessenger
-This is a TCP instant messenger written in Python with a curses TUI.
+PyMessenger is a TCP instant messenger written in Python with a curses TUI.

 The main.py file runs the server alongside the client in one window.
 If you want, you can run server.py and client.py independently, but the server must be started before running the client.